Oil ministry proposes higher age limit, shorter tenure for ONGC chairman | Law-Order

 As per the practice, PESB recommends a name for a board-level position at least three months prior to arising of the vacancy.
 However, in the case of ONGC, PESB advertised and interviewed candidates after the retirement of Shashi Shanker on March 31, 2021.

-After Shanker retired, Subhash Kumar, director for finance and senior most director on ONGC board, was given the additional charge of chairman and managing director.
+After Shanker retired, Subhash Kumar, director for finance and the senior most director on ONGC board, was given the additional charge as chairman and managing director.

 Kumar retired on December 31, 2021 and Alka Mittal, Director for Human Resources, ONGC, was given additional charge.
 She will superannuate in August.